appsmithorg/appsmith/contributions/ClientSetup.md

 ## Need Assistance
 If you are unable to resolve any issue while doing the setup:
-- Please re-read all the steps and make sure you follow all instructions.
 - In case step (1) does not resolve your issue, please initiate a Github discussion or send an email to support@appsmith.com.
 We'll be happy to help you.
 - In case you notice any discrepancy, please raise an issue on Github and/or send an email to support@appsmith.com.